tiagosaurus/Mock-Up/Deliverable.md

 ### Unit Tests

+#### Member Test Cases

+***Test Case #1: Creating an Member***

+*test_create()*

+Description: This case tests that the creation of a new *Member* works as intended.

+Steps:

+1. Create a new *Member* object.
+2. Check that new *Member* created is an instance of Member.
+3. Check that total count of Members is 1 - ensuring that new *Member* has been added.
+Note: When the *Member* object was instantiated, it was set to a *Member* object - but this could just as easily have been *Admin* or *Idol*, as these do the same function as Member.
+Testing for *Member* shows it will work for *Idol* and *Admin*.

+***Test Case #2: Creating an Member***

+*test_class_create()*

+Description: Similar to ***Test Case #1***, except testing for a second *Member* object being added to Member table in database.

+Steps:

+1. Create a new *Member* object.
+2. Check that new *Member* created is an instance of Member.
+3. Check that total count of Members is 2 - ensuring that new *Member* has been added.
+Note: When the *Member* object was instantiated, it was set to a *Member* object - but this could just as easily have been *Admin* or *Idol*, as these do the same function as Member.
+Testing for *Member* shows it will work for *Idol* and *Admin*.

+***Test Case #3: Retrieving a Member Attribute***

+*test_get_specific_data()*

+In this test we are testing to see if we can get data from the database.
+We first make a new Member with a name of "user_name".
+We then call for the username of that variable we just created using the <memebr>.data['username'] to retrieve the user name of the variable before the dot.
+We then check this username agaist the username that we used when creating the Member, "user_name", to see if the username of the created Member is the same as the user name we used to create the member.

+***Test Case #4: Retrieving a Member Attribute By ID***

+*test_get_byid()*

+This test is designed to test that we can retrieve data from the tables using the ID of each row.
+We first start by creating a new Member with the user name "new-user".
+We then get the ID if this member by using the same <member>.data['id'] call we made earlier, but this same asking for the "id" field.
+We then make a call asking for the whole Member object by making the call Member.objects.get(id=new_member_id).data()['username'], passing in the id we just retrieved into the id field to that the get call can return back the whole Member object.
+With this Member object, we can use <member>.data()['username'] again, but only asking for the user name.
+Lastly we check to see if this user name is equal to the name "new-user" which we used at the beginning to set the name of the new Member.

+***Test Case #4: Editing a Member***

+*test_edit()*

+This test is testing if we can make an edit to the Member object.
+We first start by creating a new Member object, and setting its user name to "new-user".
+We then change its user name by calling the call <member>.set_username("USER") but pass in a different name to what we oroginially made it to be.
+After this we have to call the user name of this member from the Member table by using the same call <member>.data['username'].
+We then test to see if this username is equal to "USER".

+***Test Case #5: Setting Member Points***

+*test_set_points()*

+This test is to show that we can change the point value of each member quickly and easily.
+We start off by creating a new Member, but leaving out the points field and not defining it in the Member creation.
+We then take this member and call the method set_points(), and set the amount of points to whetever, we can set it to 1.
+When we retrieve the amount of points that the member has, and check to see that it equals 1.

+***Test Case #6: Deleting Member***

+*test_delete()*

+Here we are testing to see if we can create and delete a Member successfully.
+We start by creating a new member, then checking to see if it is in the table by calling Member.objects.count() and seeing if that returns a 1.
+We then retrieve the id of that object in the table, and delete this by calling Member.objects.filter(id=id).delete(), this will delete the object in the table of that id.
+Lastly we call the Member count again and check to see if it is now back at 0, to show that this Member has successfully been deleted.

+***Test Case #7: Remove Method for Member***

+*test_remove_method()*

+This test is testing to see if our remove method is working properly.
+This remove_member() methond is defined in our Models.py.
+We start off by first creating a member, then once this is complete we remove the member using the function remove_member().
+We then test to see if the count of the Members table is equal to 0.

+***Test Case #8: Retrieving Member Attribute Invitedby***

+*test_inviteby()*

+In this test, we are testing to see if we can propery retireve the person who the member was invited by.
+We start off by creating two members, one is an idol and the other is a member in which we add the idol as the person who the member was invited by.
+We then retrieve the user that invited the member, and extract the user name from that user.
+We then test to see  if this user name is equal to the user name of the idol.

+#### Post Test Cases

+test_create()
+We start this test by creating a new Member object as well as a new Post object.
+We first test to see if this post object is an instance of a Post.
+Lastly we test to see if there is a Post object in the Post table, showing that a post has been successfully added to the post table.
+It is important to note that since we were able to successfully create the post with information added to the user field, we do not have to test that all fields work because we now know they work.

+test_writer()
+The point to this test is to test to make sure that the writer of the post is the writer we set it to.
+We start here by first creating a new Member and a new Post with the Member as the author.
+Then we excract the user_id from the post, to find out who the user was who wrote it.
+We then use this id to extract the username from the Member object, and test this user name agaist the name we used to create the Member.

+test_set_urls()
+This test is testing that we can change the url of the post successfully.
+Being able to do this proves that we can also change every other field in the Post object successfully, because when changing anything in the Post object we just perform the same operation.
+So doing it once would prove that we can do it for all of them.
+We first start off by creating a Member object and a Post object.
+We then define the url of the post to be www.cooltest.com using our set_urls function defined in Models.py.
+After this we extract the url name from the post, and test this against the name www.cooltest.com.

+#### Comment Test Cases

+#### Credit Card Test Cases

 #### Image Test Cases

 Helper Functions: As is the case with the other object classes, we need to be able to create instances of each object and associated      objects following it in the hierarchy for testing purposes.
 For the Image test cases, we create the following helper functions: